chrisman/chrisman.github.io/drafts/blogging.md

 This used to not even be a thing.
 You'd just write your HTML files and then upload them to a server.

-But now you have babel and webpack and all kinds of transpiling and whatnot.
+But now you have modules and babel and webpack and all kinds of transpiling and whatnot.

-Which is not a bad thing!
+This is not a bad thing!
 It allows for great language features.
 But I do think that many people don't know that it doesn't have to be this way.
 You can create an amazingly simple build process that doesn't require babel, webpack, gulp, or even node or `package.json`.